Jim Brooks

 Create a "TAGS" file:

-ctags -e --extra=+q `find . -name "*.cc" -or -name "*.h"`
+ctags -e --extra=+q `find . -name "*.cc" -or -name "*.hh"`

-ctags -e -R --extra=+q (Exuberant will recurse into subdirs tagging anything)
+ctags -e -R --extra=+q # Exuberant will recurse into subdirs tagging anything

-ESC ! etags *.cc *.h (from emacs)
+ESC ! etags *.cc *.h # from emacs

 ESC x visit-tags-table